Quick and Easy Speaker Test

 As you can see, you can mute the volume for a video on YouTube.
 It won’t matter if your speakers are turned up, no sound will come through.

-So again, check the volume controls and then check that nothing is muted in Windows or in the app itself that is playing the audio.
+So again, check the volume controls and then check that nothing is muted in Windows or the application that is playing the audio.

 If you aren’t hearing these sounds, then the problem may very well be with the software itself.